OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 Requirements
 ================================================================================

-You must have an OpenNebula site properly configured and running to use OpenNebula Sunstone, be sure to check the :ref:`OpenNebula Installation and Configuration Guides <design_and_installation_guide>` to set up your private cloud first.
+You must have an OpenNebula site properly configured and running to use OpenNebula Sunstone.
+Be sure to check the :ref:`OpenNebula Installation and Configuration Guides <design_and_installation_guide>` to set up your private cloud first.
 This section also assumes that you are familiar with the configuration and use of OpenNebula.

 OpenNebula Sunstone was installed during the OpenNebula installation.
 If you followed the :ref:`installation guide <ignc>` then you already have all ruby gem requirements.
 Otherwise, run the ``install_gem`` script as root: